The short answer is yes, equity release is safe.

 - The freedom to downsize to a new home and pay off the mortgage once your plan has been in place for at least five years, without incurring a penalty.

-Equity release advice is a must
+Getting equity release advice is a must

-- is authorised by the Financial Conduct Authority
+- authorised by the Financial Conduct Authority